Meet our speakers

 Pam’s career started in the clinical arena where she was a Registered Nurse in the USA, completing her BSc (Nursing) from the University of Hawaii and a further post-graduate program in critical care nursing.
 Her clinical and lead administrative nursing experience includes 10 years of nursing in ICU, cardiac telemetry, emergency and hyperbaric diving medicine.
 After completing her Masters of Public Health degree (University of Sydney), she worked in epidemiology and public health policy for the NSW Health Department (Ministry of Health).
 While in the Department she oversaw the state-wide perinatal data collection and birth defects registry and served on numerous committees in perinatal and cancer epidemiology and policy.
 Her recent research roles include work on a large prospective pregnancy study, management and analysis of a multi-centred service delivery trial, and research in cancer epidemiology and guideline recommended care.
 Pam’s research interests include the analysis of population based data to inform evidence-based care and health systems direction.

-Pam Adelson will be speaking alongside Associate Professor Lois McKellar on the evolution of midwifery.
+Pam Adelson will be speaking alongside Associate Professor Lois McKellar on two decades of birth centre and midwifery-led care in South Australia

 Carolanne Barkla, Aged Rights Advocacy Service